-Michigan to Florida Freight shipping and trucking services are in high demand; Detroit to Miami is a very heavily traveled route.
+Michigan to Florida freight shipping and trucking services are in high demand.
+Detroit to Miami is a very heavily traveled route.

 Michigan, the Great Lakes State, is made up of two peninsulas surrounded by the world’s largest freshwater lakes.
 Southeast Michigan, the most densely populated part of the state, is home to the Detroit Metro Area and the American automotive industry.
 Further north, there’s lumber, mining and furniture manufacturing.
 Michigan borders Ontario, Canada to the east and north, across lakes Huron and Superior.
 Indiana and Ohio are to the south, and Illinois and Wisconsin are to the west, across Lake Michigan.
 Detroit is approximately 300 miles east of Chicago and 250 miles west of Toronto, Canada.
 Michigan is warm and humid in the summer, cold and snowy in the winter.
 Michigan’s climate sometimes causes delays in trucking.

-Michigan to Florida Freight shipping quotes and trucking rates vary at times due to the individual states industry needs.
+Michigan to Florida Freight shipping quotes and trucking rates vary at times due to the individual state industry needs.
 Since Michigan is mainly industrial and Florida is largely agricultural, with many food processing and distribution centers, we see plenty of shipments by refrigerated trailer, flatbed as well as by the more common dry van trucks.
 Our Less Than Truckload (LTL) carriers in both Michigan and Florida are also running a number of regular services between the two states, and it’s an active route for heavy haul freight shipments, as well.